insightsengineering/presidio-cli/README.md

 ## Configuration file syntax

-Default configuration is taken from `.presidiocli` file in current directory.
+The default configuration is taken from the `.presidiocli` file in a current directory.

 Configuration file support parameters in yaml file:
   - language - by default only models and recognizers for `en` are available.